 St. George is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, St. George is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in St. George who work in sales jobs (20.76%), office and administrative support (11.09%), and healthcare suport services (6.66%).

-In terms of college education, St. George is nearly on par with the US average for all cities of 21.84%: 19.39% of adults 25 and older in St. George have a bachelor's degree or advanced degree.
+The percentage of adults in St. George who are college-educated is close to the national average for all communities of 21.84%: 19.39% of the adults in St. George have a bachelor's degree or advanced degree.

 The per capita income in St. George in 2022 was $22,188, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $88,752 for a family of four.
 However, St. George contains both very wealthy and poor people as well.
 St. George also has one of the higher rates of people living in poverty in the nation, with 36.56% of its population below the federal poverty line.